cysouw/diathesis/text/c04_summaryEpi.md

   Sie hat die Technik weiterentwickelt.
 :::

-### *Habituativ* (*pflegen+zu‑Infinitiv*)
+### *Habituativ* (*pflegen+zu‑In­fi­ni­tiv*)

 The ~~Habituativ~~ (full discussion in [@sec:zuinfinitive-pflegen]) is an aspectual category that expresses an activity that is performed regularly as a habit.
-Such an aspect is widespread among the world's language and in German it can be expressed by using a light verb *pflegen* with a *zu‑Infinitiv* [@next a,b].
+Such an aspect is widespread among the world's language and in German it can be expressed by using a light verb *pflegen* with a *zu‑In­fi­ni­tiv* [@next a,b].
 The verb *pflegen* has a lexical meaning 'to nurse, to maintain', but in this construction this meaning has changed to a grammatical marker of aspect.
 This grammaticalisation has not only happened semantically, but also structurally.
-The *pflegen+zu‑Infinitiv* construction is clearly monoclausal, as can be seen by the final position of the finite verb when used as a subordinate clause [@next c].
+The *pflegen+zu‑In­fi­ni­tiv* construction is clearly monoclausal, as can be seen by the final position of the finite verb when used as a subordinate clause [@next c].
 An archaic and nowadays mostly ironical alternative to *pflegen* is to use the light verb *belieben* (full discussion in [@sec:zuinfinitive-belieben]).

 ::: ex
 - Sie lacht laut.
 - Sie pflegt laut zu lachen.
-- Es ist bekannt, dass sie laut zu lachen pflegte.
+- (Es ist bekannt, dass) sie laut zu lachen pflegte.
 :::

-### *Progressiv* (*sein+am‑Infinitiv*) {#sec:summary-progressiv}
+### *Progressiv* (*sein+am‑In­fi­ni­tiv*) {#sec:summary-progressiv}

-The ~~Progressiv~~ (full discussion in [@sec:zuminfinitive-sein-am]) consists of *sein* with the prepositional *am‑Infinitiv*.
+The ~~Progressiv~~ (full discussion in [@sec:zuminfinitive-sein-am]) consists of *sein* with the prepositional *am‑In­fi­ni­tiv*.
 In this construction the infinitive is clearly a nominalised form of the verb, so it is regularly (though not universally) written with a capital letter in German orthography [@next].
-The *sein+am‑Infinitiv* expresses a progressive aspect, though its usage is frowned upon in a formal written register and a simple *Präsenz* is preferred, possibly using adverbs for disambiguation of the aspectual structure.
-In spoken language the *sein+am‑Infinitiv*  appears to be pervasive, though.
+The *sein+am‑In­fi­ni­tiv* expresses a progressive aspect, though its usage is frowned upon in a formal written register and a simple *Präsenz* is preferred, possibly using adverbs for disambiguation of the aspectual structure.
+In spoken language the *sein+am‑In­fi­ni­tiv*  appears to be pervasive, though.

 ::: ex
 - Das Kind jammert.
 - Das Kind ist am Jammern.
 :::

-### *Mutativprogressiv* (*sein+im‑Infinitiv*)
+### *Mutativprogressiv* (*sein+im‑In­fi­ni­tiv*)

 The ~~Mutativprogressiv~~ (full discussion in [@sec:zuminfinitive-sein-im]) is a variant of the *Progressiv* (see [@sec:summary-progressiv]), using the preposition *im* instead of *am*.
-The *sein+im‑Infinitiv* is much less frequent than the *am* progressive.
+The *sein+im‑In­fi­ni­tiv* is much less frequent than the *am* progressive.
 However, the available examples suggest a clear semantic characterisation.
 The *im* progressive is typically used with verbs that either describe an ongoing process of expansion [@next a] or an ongoing process of reduction [@next b].

 ::: ex
 - Die eigene Fahrerflotte entsteht. \